negatrait/323-wolf-pages/src/content/home/problem.md

 - Missing meta descriptions?
 Your search result is empty and unappealing.
 - Slow pages?
 Users abandon before they see anything.

-## GEO — Local invisibility keeps customers away
+## GEO - Increasing your presence in AI-generated responses

-- No Google Business Profile?
-You don't show up in local searches.
+- Original, evidence backed content?
+We'll guide you there.
-- Inconsistent NAP data?
-Search engines don't trust your business location.
+- Clear authorship and source transparency?
+These help.
-- No local content?
-Nearby customers can't find you for local queries.
+- Structured content for AI-systems, aiding in accuracy.

-## AEO — AI assistants can't answer questions about you
+## AEO — Extracting direct answers from your site

 - No FAQ content?
 Chatbots have nothing to reference.
 - No structured answers?
 AI can't extract meaningful information.
 - No speakable markup?
-Voice assistants can't find your business.
+Voice assistants can't answer.

 ## We see your site like the other machines do